mikaelpatel/Cosa/examples/MPE/CosaMPEsender/README.md

 CosaMPEsender
 =============
-Demonstration of the Manchester Phased Encoder (MPE) driver.
+Demonstration of the Manchester Phase Encoder (MPE) driver.
 Transmits a simple message with identity, message number, and 2x16-bit analog data elements.
 See CosaMPEreceiver.